-(Tea at La Martiniere)
+Tea at La Martiniere

 La Martiniere is no less than an artistically crafted wedding cake.
 This building built by a Frenchman is so breathtakingly beautiful that the mere sight skips a beat in your heart.
 In this 18th century monument you are served tea in a perfect British style as was done during the days of Raj in Lucknow.

-The setting is so British and the ambience breathtaking, to top it all you have an option to chat with the students who study at La Martiniere College, a legacy of Maj Gen Claude Martin, that according to his will is used as an educational institution.
+The setting is so British and the ambiance breathtaking, to top it all you have an option to chat with the students who study at La Martiniere College, a legacy of Maj Gen Claude Martin, that according to his will is used as an educational institution.

 At Tornos we have crafted this experience of enjoying your afternoon tea at La Martiniere.
 Guests get to interact with an old student and admire this great architecture of yore, that has absolutely no parallel in India.
 Better still, opt for a more elegant form, termed as the ‘Victorian Tea Party’, an opportunity for us to bring out our most elegant collection of china and silver and to engage in friendly conversation with the guests.
 When the weather is cool during winters, we have our tea out in the open under the warm sun.
 In summers, we shift it under a shady tree or better still inside the building.
 As the guests sip the delicate brew and enjoy light tea-time snacks, they are told more about the founder of this school, the system of British education that is followed here and the role of La Martiniere in the mutiny of 1857.

-Scroll down to read more about the origin and evolution of Tea Parties.
+Read more about the origin and evolution of Tea Parties.

 These parties were a social must among the British in India and more so in Lucknow that was the seat of the British Resident with a fairly large British and the Anglo-Indian population.